dloperab/100-Days-Of-ML-Code/README.md

 **Progress:**

 * Techniques like Cross validation, Accuracy score, Confusion matrix and Classification report are applied using a RandomForestClassifier model for Iris y Titanic exercises.
-* Techniques like Root Mean Square Error (RMSE), Coefficient of determination (r2_score), L1 and L2 penalities are applied using a ElasticNet model for Boston houses exercise.
+* Techniques like Root Mean Square Error (RMSE), Coefficient of determination (r2_score), L1 and L2 penalties are applied using a ElasticNet model for Boston houses exercise.

 **Link(s) to work:**